Federal Student Loans vs. Private Student Loans

 The Perkins Loan offers a very low fixed rate of 5% to undergraduate and graduate students who demonstrate financial need.
 Depending on your level of need, undergraduates can borrow up to $4,000 and graduate students up to $6,000.
 Unlike other federal loans, the funds are dispersed from the school and the student does not have to be enrolled at least half-time to be eligible.

 The Stafford Loan is the most common federal student loan as it is not necessary to demonstrate financial need – anyone can apply.
 These loans carry a fixed interest rate and come in two forms: subsidized and unsubsidized.
 The interest on subsidized Stafford Loans is paid by the government while the student is in school; the student pays the interest on unsubsidized Stafford Loans but they can defer making any payments until graduation.
 All Stafford Loans require the student to be enrolled at least half-time.
-Depending on year, students can borrow between $2,625 (freshmen) and $5,500 (senior) a year.
+Depending on year, students can borrow between $2,625 (freshmen) and $5,500 (senior) per year.

 The Parent Loan for Undergraduate Students (PLUS) is targeted to parents of dependent undergraduate students who are enrolled at least half-time.
 Although there is not a full-scale credit check for these loans, the applicant must not have any adverse credit experiences on their record (e.g., bankruptcy, default).
 Parents can borrow up to the student's cost of attendance less any other aid the student has received.
 These loans carry a fixed interest rate that is higher than the rate for Stafford Loans, and repayment starts while the student is in school.